compchem-cybertraining/Libra_Summer_School_2024/index.md

    * your current/ongoing research projects and interests;

-   * if and how you plan to use the Libra software in your research;
+   * your prior experience with Libra package or a plan on how you envision to leverage Libra software in your research;

    2.3. request your advisor to submit a letter of recommendation for you to the following email: "alexeyak AT buffalo DOT edu", please replace "AT" and "DOT" with the corresponding characters